 - Electrical wiring

 Most of the aircraft used throughout the Cold War were lined with asbestos for its fireproofing properties.
-Asbestos protected aircraft components from catching fire, but as the components wore down, the risk increased of asbestos being released into the air.
+Asbestos protected aircraft components from catching fire.
+But as the components wore down, the risk of asbestos being released into the air increased.

 - U-2 Spyplanes